t-p-r/math_graph_viewer/README.md

 ## User stories

 - As a user, I would like to add/remove a vertex in the current graph.
+(P3 mandatory)
 - As a user, I would like to add/remove an edge connecting two vertices in the current graph.
 - As a user, I would like to view a list of algorithms I can run on the current graph (and run them).
 - As a user, I would like to view a list of graphs I created earlier (and load them to the current graph).
+(P3 mandatory)
+- As a user, I would like to save the current graph onto a .json file.
+(P3 mandatory)
 - As a user, I would like to view a list of vertices or edges currently existing in the graph.

+## Instruction for Grader

+- To add a vertex to the current graph, left-click on an empty point on the screen not occupied by any vertex.
+- To remove a vertex from the current graph, double-click on said vertex.
+- To add an edge to the current graph, left-click on its begin vertex THEN its end vertex.
+- To save the graph click CTRL+S.
+- To load the graph, first click CTRL+L then choose the desired file in the pop-up file explorer.

+- Visual component: the graph itself (duh).